Sup3Legacy/arlustre/docs/slides/slides.md

 # Operators

 Enable control of the hardware from Lustre.
-All functions sould last than ~5ms (target : Lustre program running at 100sps)
+All functions should last less than ~5ms (target : Lustre program running at 100sps)

 ## Simple I/O